Choosing a student bank account could make your time studying, and the first few years after you graduate, run more smoothly.

 Ask what sort of debit card you get and where you can use it.
 You'll also want to think about whether you can get a student credit card.
 This could help improve your credit rating, and if you can prove that you can manage credit, then by the time you graduate you could be ready to apply for other credit products as and when you need them.

 Remember that you aren't tied to your student bank account once you graduate.
 You can switch to a different account, or even a different bank, if you find a better offer later on.
-Switching accounts is simple can can be done on just seven days using the Current Account Switch Guarantee.
+Switching accounts is simple and can be done in just seven days using the Current Account Switch Service.

 You can switch to your new student bank account within 7 working days with the government-backed current account switch guarantee